cmjio/mac-setting-up/01 - Development Environment/02 - Sublime Text 2.md

 1. Download the Tomorrow color scheme, the TextMate version: [GitHub > ChrisKempson > Tomorrow-Theme](https://github.com/ChrisKempson/Tomorrow-Theme)
 2. To install the Tomorrow color scheme, go to *Sublime Text 2 > Preferences > Browse Packages*, copy the theme to the User directory, now select it on your color schemes.

+## Syncing with DropBox

+If you want to sync your Sublime Text 2 settings accross all your devices using DropBox, you can follow the instructions in this online article: [Stofke on wheels > Use Dropbox to store your Sublime Text 2 settings, themes and plugins](http://wheels.onebuttonapps.net/2012/04/use-dropbox-to-store-your-sublime-text-2-settings/)